Niagara Falls, Ontario: Religion

+Language

 Mother tongue, 2021 Census: English – 74.2%, Italian – 3.2%, French – 1.6%, Spanish – 1.5%, Tagalog – 1.5%, Punjabi – 1.2%.

 Economy

 Tourism started in the early 19th century and has been a vital part of the local economy since that time.
 The falls became known as a natural wonder, in part to their being featured in paintings by prominent American artists of the 19th century such as Albert Bierstadt.
 Such works were reproduced as lithographs, becoming widely distributed.
 Niagara Falls marketed itself as a honeymoon destination, describing itself as the "honeymoon capital of the world".
 Its counterpart in New York also used the moniker.
 The phrase was most commonly used in brochures in the early twentieth century and declined in usage around the 1960s.